 In Year 2, we practised our collage techniques when we made our Christmas cards and calendars.
 We practised using different types of materials and focused on repeating patterns.

-In Year 3, we will be developing our collage skills in Autumn term in our Dirate Ship Collages, We will be using different media and working on building texture and detail in our work.
+In Year 3, we will be developing our collage skills by making a Pirate Ship Collage.
+We will be using mixed media and working on building texture and overlapping to add detail in our work